doubility-sky/daydayup/golang.md

   - [oak](https://github.com/oakmound/oak) A pure Go game engine
   - [G3N](https://github.com/g3n/engine) (pronounced "gen") is an OpenGL 3D Game Engine written in Go.
 It can be used to write cross-platform Go applications that show rich and dynamic 3D representations - not just games.
 A basic integrated GUI framework is provided, and 3D spatial audio is supported through OpenAL.
 - [[game-server]]
+  - [Pitaya](https://github.com/topfreegames/pitaya) is an simple, fast and lightweight game server framework with clustering support and client libraries for iOS, Android, Unity and others through the [C SDK](https://github.com/topfreegames/libpitaya).
+It provides a basic development framework for distributed multiplayer games and server-side applications.
   - [gonet](http://gonet2.github.io/), [leaf](https://github.com/name5566/leaf), [goworld](https://github.com/xiaonanln/goworld)